 Putting CX at the heart of Projects

 Leaders and staff should have a clear view of their roles and responsibilities in sustainably and successfully delivering customer experience (CX), but it should be ultimately driven by brand strategy.
 CX can be the arbiter of your brand values and perception.
 Bearing out and translating the purpose and the values the business espouses through CX buttresses and validates your customers’ perception of your business.
-Reputation Management really starts here.
-Credit is gained and credibility advanced that indemnifies a brand in terms of sustainable brand repuation and reputation management.
+Reputation Management starts here.
+Credit is gained and credibility advanced that indemnifies a brand in terms of sustainable brand reputation and reputation management.
 Now, it’s been my experience through numerous Change Programmes, that there is generally limited consideration of the programme’s risks and impact to the brand and the business’ ability to consistently meet customer and clients’ expectations.
 This is because they are often driven entirely by internal, operational factors, external triggers tend to be obligations to and duress from regulators and monitors but I believe customer experience is an equally legitimate driver.
-Reputation Management is not something that’s just addresses in the event of an adverse event, like savings, reputations must be shored up against rainy days.
+Reputation Management is not something that’s only addressed in the event of an adverse event, like savings, reputations must be shored up against rainy days.

 If projects were incepted with an eye on the customer and transformation focused on making things better for customers and staff, that is if PEOPLE were actually valued and central to the impetus for projects, very possibly, less oversight might be needed as businesses would be policing themselves according to their own stated purpose and values.
 Hmm!

 So…..where is the problem?
 What could go wrong?
 Ahhhh, yes.
 Of course.